kubeshop/kusk-gateway/docs/docs/reference/cli/overview.md

-# Kusk CLI
+# Install Kusk CLI

 Kusk is a CLI tool designed to help you manage common tasks related to Kusk Gateway.

 The CLI supports the following commands:

 - `install` - Installs Kusk Gateway and all its components with a single command - [Read more](install-cmd.md).
+- `deploy` - Deploys your API and configures Kusk Gateway using OpenAPI - [Read more](deploy-cmd.md).
+- `ip` - Provides the IP address of the default Kusk LoadBalancer
-- `api generate` - Generates Kusk Gateway API resources from OpenAPI - [Read more](generate-cmd.md).
+- `generate` - Generates Kusk Gateway API resources from OpenAPI - [Read more](generate-cmd.md).
+- `dashboard` - Opens a port-forward to access Kusk Dashboard  - [Read more](dashboard-cmd.md).

 ## **Installation**